flipfloppy1/VidentiUI/README.md

 Features (current and planned):

-* In-built basic object types (buttons, sliders, etc.) and custom looks for them
+* Custom object types and reactivity built in lua
 * Support for custom rendering backends and wide cross-platform support
-* Lua scripts specifying UI objects and their properties

 Goals: